Our Developmental Disabilities Division is Committed to Quality Services

 HOW DO I APPLY FOR SERVICES?

-If you, or a loved one, are in need of services please contact one of our offices near you for assistance:
+If you, or a loved one, are in need of services you can call to apply at our Lake Charles office.

 Lake Charles office (337) 475-3100